Robert Byron, 13th Baron Byron: Early life and education

 He is a collateral descendant of Lord Byron, through a cousin of Byron.

 Professional life

 Byron was admitted to the Inner Temple and was called to the bar in 1974.
 He became a partner at Holman, Fenwick & Willan.

 House of Lords

-Upon inheriting his title, Byron became entitled to sit in the House of Lords, where he took the Oath of Allegiance in October 1989.
+Upon inheriting his peerage, Byron became entitled to sit in the House of Lords, where he took the Oath of Allegiance in October 1989.
 He attended chamber debates infrequently, speaking mostly on bills related to the justice system and shipping law.
 Along with most hereditary peers, he lost the right to attend when the House of Lords Act 1999 took effect in November 1999.